Chart Color Schemes

 East Lindfield features high concentrations of family households, with a higher-than-average median household size

 Family households account for 82.4% of all households, including 53.6% couples with children, 20.5% couples without children, and 7.9% single parent families.
 Non-family households constitute the remaining 17.6%, with lone person households at 16.9% and group households comprising 0.6% of the total.
-The median household size is 3.1 people, which is larger than the Greater Sydney average of 2.7.
+The median household size is 3.1 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households